MicrosoftDocs/power-automate-docs/articles/replace-workflows-with-flows.md

   Just like classic workflows, you can create flows in solutions to support the full application lifecycle for processes.

-- **Are Power Automate dependencies tracked in Common Data Service?**
+- **Are Power Automate dependencies tracked in Microsoft Dataverse?**

-  Similar to other components in a solution, all dependencies for flows in solutions are tracked in Common Data Service.
+  Similar to other components in a solution, all dependencies for flows in solutions are tracked in Microsoft Dataverse.

 - **What about synchronous workflows?**

   We've seen feedback that synchronous workflows are a significant contributor to end-user performance issues.
 We recommend that you evaluate whether your objective, or parts of the background workflow, can be built using a cloud flow.
 If you can split actions out as asynchronous, the user can continue their activity while Power Automate completes the action.

-- **Using Power Automate, will my data stay within region (that is, the same region as my Dynamics 365 or Common Data Service environment)?**
+- **Using Power Automate, will my data stay within region (that is, the same region as my Dynamics 365 or Microsoft Dataverse environment)?**

-  Yes, Power Automate always uses the same region as Common Data Service.
+  Yes, Power Automate always uses the same region as Microsoft Dataverse.

 - **Do I need to make proxy/firewall changes?**